top of page

 Spring Speech, Language, and Learning is located in Belmont, CA, and serves families in the greater Bay Area.
 We specialize in comprehensive speech, language, learning evaluations, and therapy.

-We strive to make therapy fun, rewarding, and meaningful in order to gain engagement and accelerate progress towards goals!
+to make therapy fun, rewarding, and meaningful, in order to gain engagement, and accelerate progress towards goals.

 If you have questions about how we can help your child, and your family, please do get in touch.